St John the Evangelist, Dumfries

 Church Overview

-Red sandstone Gothic church designed by Slater & Carpenter and consecrated in 1868.
-Mosaic reredos by the Venice and Murano Glass and Mosaic Co, 1881.
-Engraved windows and glass doors in the porch by David Gulland, a member of the congregation, 2007, when a local ecumenical partnership (Scottish Episcopal / Methodist) was signed.
-Organ by Harrison & Harrison, 1938, refurbished 1969 and 2008.
+Interior saw some work by Harold Ogle Tarbolton and Scott Morton & Co and contains some fine furnishing and detailing, including elegant carved rood screen and choir stalls.
+The 1881 mosaic reredos is by the Venice & Murano Glass & Mosaic Co.
+Engraved windows and glass doors in the porch are by David Gulland, a member of the congregation, and were installed in 2007 when a local ecumenical partnership between the Scottish Episcopal and Methodist congregations was signed.
+The 1938 organ is by Harrison & Harrison and was refurbished in 1969 and 2008.

 Tolling bell by John Taylor & Co of Loughborough installed in 1877.
-In 2014 eight change-ringing bells were installed by Whitechapel Bell Foundry, London; five of the bells are by Gillett & Johnson of Croydon (1946) relocated from Quarriers Village, Bridge of Weir, and three cast by Whitechapel in 2013-14.
+In 2014 eight change-ringing bells were installed by the Whitechapel Bell Foundry, London.
+Five of the bells are by Gillett & Johnston of Croydon (1946) and were relocated from the Quarriers Village, Bridge of Weir, and three were cast in the Whitechapel foundry in 2013-14.

 Services